kevinmost/java-code-styles/README.md

 Java Code Styles
 ================

-IntelliJ IDEA code style settings for Square's Java and Android projects.
+IntelliJ IDEA code style settings for my Java and Android projects.
+Thanks to Square for creating the scripts needed to make this work. :)

 Installation